|Like a flower in the swaying wind - by Hiroyuki Kita|

 This bright yellow metal sculpture entitled "Tusk" is by John Clement from the USA

-Another bright one are these 3 "Pillows" from Brazilian Geraldo Zamproni.
+Another bright one are these 3 giant "Pillows" from Brazilian Geraldo Zamproni.

 "Solar Jayne" by WA artist Geoffrey Drake-Brokman is based on a body mould of WA ballet dancer Jayne Smeulders, with solar panels that allowed the sculpture to rotate.
 Here the artist was fixing something.
 In the background you can see the "Indiana Tea house".